rubenhx/G-PROG/README.md

 - Train and evaluate progression models for longitudinal glaucoma data
 - Generate *progplots* (progression plots) for visualization
-- Reproduce figures and metrics reported in our paper
+- Reproduce selected figures and metrics reported in our paper

 The repository is designed for transparency, reproducibility, and extensibility.